plone/documentation/docs/install/install-from-packages.md

 #### Node.js

-1. Install or update the supported LTS version of Node.js.
 1. Install or update the supported LTS versions of Node.js, then activate the version supported in Volto.

     ```shell